 [Intro Text]Welcome to Advanced Academic Programs Faculty Services.
 Our aim is to provide the services needed to promote excellence in teaching and learning at our three locations and online.
 Whether you are new to teaching at AAP or a returning lecturer, you will find staff support, resources, and facilities to enrich your teaching experience.[/Intro Text]

 Getting Ready for your Semester

 [1) Accordion Wrap][2) Accordion Title]Listing Textbooks for your students[/2) Accordion Title][3) Accordion Text]Advanced Academic Programs is serviced by a virtual bookstore, MBS Direct, which provides student texts at all AAP locations and online.
 The bookstore offers competitive pricing, new and used books, and buy backs from their large distribution center.

-To place an order for your textbooks, log onto MBS Direct Service Center with the user name: afaculty and password: facultycd (case sensitive).
+You will be emailed when MBS Direct is ready for you to list your books about 8 weeks before the start of a term.
+After the email, you will be prompted to log onto MBS Direct Service Center with the user name: afaculty and password: facultycd (case sensitive).
 The Online Bookstore Guide (PDF) provides step by step directions to ordering.

 General IT support